Develop your skills

-You will continually acquire and develop skills through your studies but there are also many opportunities to practice and develop skills outside the curriculum – below are some options to consider:
+You will continually develop skills through your studies but there are also many opportunities to practice and develop skills outside the curriculum – below are some options to consider:

 Work Experience, Placements and Volunteering

-Any type of experience in the work place, whether paid or unpaid, will allow you to gain an insight into the sector and the environment in which the organisation operates and you can develop your commercial awareness as well as an understanding of how to customer needs and manage resources efficiently.
-Dealing with customers will allow you to develop communication and problem solving skills, as will coping in situations where events are not going according to plan.
+Any type of experience in the work place, whether paid or unpaid, will allow you to gain an insight into the sector and allow you to develop commercial awareness as well as an understanding of how to meet customer needs and manage resources efficiently.
+Dealing with customers will allow you to develop communication and problem solving skills, as well the ability to manage situations where events are not going according to plan.
 You may be expected to manage your workload to meet deadlines and for some there may also be opportunities to take responsibility for supervising others or for leading on specific tasks or projects.

 Student Ambassadors help at University open days and Higher Education Fairs, visit local schools and colleges to talk about their university experience and actively assist students through acting as mentors.
 These activities offer an excellent opportunity to develop communication, influencing and leadership skills, in that you would be involved in presenting information, explaining ideas and supporting and motivating students.
 Examples of problem solving in this context might include identifying an effective way to explain a complex idea to a pupil, whilst organisational skills could be enhanced through planning a presentation, or managing time to ensure that you arrive promptly in the correct location.
 Recruitment usually takes place in September, see the student ambassador pages for more details.

 StARS are students elected by their peers to represent their views and articulate concerns.
 Each course will have its own StAR who meets with academic staff to raise issues, contribute ideas and give students a voice in the decision-making process.
 In relation to skills development the role therefore provides experience of collecting information, analysing current issues, presenting views in an organised way within a formal context, influencing the decision making process and helping to generate solutions to problems identified.

 London Met PASS Scheme